ApolloAuto/apollo/docs/howto/how_to_add_a_new_predictor_in_prediction_module.md

 # How to add a new predictor in prediction module

 ## Introduction
-Predictor generates the predicted trajectory for each obstacle.
-Here assume we want to add a new predictor for vehicle, for other types of obstacles, the procedure is very similar.
+The Predictor generates the predicted trajectory for each obstacle.
+Here, let's assume we want to add a new predictor to our vehicle, for other types of obstacles, the procedure is very as follows:
+1. Define a class that inherits `Predictor`
+2. Implement the class `NewPredictor`
+3. Add a new predictor type in proto `prediction_conf.proto`
+4. Update prediction_conf
+5. Upate the Predictor manager

 ## Steps to add a new predictor
-Please follow the steps to add a new predictor named `NewPredictor`.
+The following steps will add a Predictor `NewPredictor`.

-### Step 1: Define a class that inherits `Predictor`
+### Define a class that inherits `Predictor`
-Create a new file named `new_predictor.h` in the folder  `modules/prediction/predictor/vehicle`.
-And define it like this:
+Create a new file named `new_predictor.h` in the folder  `modules/prediction/predictor/vehicle` and define it as follows:
 ```cpp

 #include "modules/prediction/predictor/predictor.h"